Decidable By Construction: Design-Time Verification for Trustworthy AI: Comparative Analysis

 \subsection{Loss Shaping (PINNs)}

-Physics-informed neural networks~\citep[PINNs;][]{raissi2019physics} add physics residual terms to the training loss.
+Physics-informed neural networks (PINNs)~\cite{raissi2019physics} add physics residual terms to the training loss.
 The loss function's dimensional well-formedness is unverified.
 A term computing $F - mv$ (force minus momentum) passes validation, trains, and may perform well on the training distribution.
 The inconsistency surfaces on out-of-distribution inputs where the model produces physically impossible predictions.
-No existing ML framework detects this because dimensional information is discarded before training begins.
+No existing ML framework detects this because dimensional information is not represented in the computation graph and therefore cannot be checked before training begins.

 \paragraph{Cost.} Custom loss term per domain, requiring domain expert derivation; linear in domain count.

 \paragraph{DTS alternative.} Dimensional consistency of every arithmetic operation verified during type inference, at negligible incremental cost.